wolgax/Jupiter-Io-Trade/README.md

 Tired of ~1% fees?
 This extension will embed [Jupiter Plugin](https://plugin.jup.ag) with 2X lower fee (**0.5% fee**) inside your favorite terminal.
 Nothing else.
 > [!NOTE]
-> This is a learning project, and it can lead to financial costs if applied incorrectly.
+> This is a learning project, and if applied improperly, it can lead to financial losses.
 The 0.5% fee is divided between the creator and the Jupiter platform.
 You can explore the [web page bridge](https://github.com/wolgax/jupiter-io-web) without installing the extension.

 > [!TIP]